Staying High in the Summertime

 Spent much of my time in the San Juan Mountains around Creede and South Fork.
 Saw some pretty nice things including rivers, lakes, waterfalls, and some carved trees.
 Then went through the Conejos River Canyon area.

-Got to see some Tent Rocks near a camp, drove along the Guadalupe River and saw the Gilman Tunnels, hiked the Perea Nature Trail, and went to get a closer view of Cabezón Peak.
+Got to see some Tent Rocks near a camp, drove along the Río Guadalupe and saw the Gilman Tunnels, hiked the Perea Nature Trail, and went to get a closer view of Cabezón Peak.
 Found some nice boondock camps along the way.
 Then, stopped in the Apple Store to get some computer stuff done.

-To finish out the Summer, I camped in a few familiar places like Water Canyon, Apache Creek, Rockhound State Park, City of Rocks State Park, and Lower Gallinas boondock.
+To finish out the Summer, I camped in a few familiar places like Water Canyon, Apache Creek, Rockhound State Park, City of Rocks State Park, and a Lower Gallinas boondock.
 I stopped in Pie Town to eat some delicious pie, hiked the Catwalk National Recreational Trail, and explored the areas of Lower San Francisco Plaza, Bill Evans Lake, Mimbres River, and the canyon leading up to Emory Pass.